 "But we should keep up the momentum.
 We have to keep pushing ahead," Richard said.

-Pressure on the EU to try to meet next month's deadline has eased after the United States signaled that it won't comply on time.
+Pressure on the EU to try to meet next month's deadline has eased after the United States signalled that it won't comply on time.

 Many of the biggest European and U.S. banks already comply with Basel III's minimum capital requirements of a 7 percent core Tier 1 ratio, a bank's main benchmark of health.

-But a delay in formal rules would cast doubt on whether banks will provide enough data for regulators to finalize Basel's liquidity rule and leverage ratio in time for 2015.
+But a delay in formal rules would cast doubt on whether banks will provide enough data for regulators to finalise Basel's liquidity rule and leverage ratio in time for 2015.